Reese Witherspoon, Jim Toth announce plans to divorce

-LOS ANGELES (AP) — Reese Witherspoon and her husband say they are divorcing after nearly 12 years of marriage.
+LOS ANGELES (AP/NEXSTAR) — Reese Witherspoon and her husband say they are divorcing after nearly 12 years of marriage.

 The actor-producer and her husband, Hollywood agent Jim Toth, announced their breakup Friday in a joint statement on Instagram.
 Their wedding anniversary is Sunday.